-Before the conference familiarise yourself with the conference environment by logging in and exploring features explained on our help pages.
-Take a note of our ‘helpdesk’ email firstname.lastname@example.org and Twitter account @A_L_T.
-Check the conference timetable and take a note of the key dates and times.
+Before the event familiarise yourself with the event website by logging in early and exploring features explained on these Help pages.
+If you have questions, you can email our ‘helpdesk’ email firstname.lastname@example.org and contact us via our Twitter account @A_L_T.
+You can also follow news by checking or using our hashtag #altc.
+Check the event timetable and take a note of the key dates and times.
 (Note: All times and dates are in GMT unless otherwise stated.)

 Be realistic with your time

-We want participants to gain the most out of the online conference but be realistic with your time.
+We want participants to gain the most out of the online conference.
+Be realistic with your time.
 It might not be possible for you to participate in every session.
 Weigh up your time and focus on the topics you are most interested in or the ones to which you feel you can make the greatest contribution.
 Remember all the webinars hosted by ALT will be recorded, so there is an opportunity to review the other topics at a later date.